Mystified by Menopause?

 Back in the 1990s, hormones were recommended for most women for the rest of lives.
 Hormones not only relieved symptoms; they were also thought to help prevent heart disease and other conditions.
 Things changed in 2002, when a large NIH-funded study called the Women’s Health Initiative concluded that the overall risks of hormone therapy outweighed the benefits.
 The therapy—a particular type of estrogen plus progestin—led to fewer bone fractures and less risk for colon and rectum cancer.
 But it also raised the risk for breast cancer, heart attack, stroke and blood clots in the legs and lungs.
 In 2004, the study found a lower risk of bone fractures in women using only estrogen, but an increased risk of stroke.

 Further analysis suggested that some health risks may depend on when a woman begins menopausal hormone therapy.
 “Multiple lines of evidence suggest that if we put women on hormones at a time that is early or close to menopause, there tends to be a benefit to heart health and a reduction in mortality (death rate),” Hodis says.
 He’s heading an NIH-funded study to explore the idea that vascular health might be improved in women close to menopause.
-Results are expected
+Results are expected by 2013.

 Today, estrogen remains the most effective medicine approved by the U.S. Food and Drug Administration for treating menopausal symptoms such as hot flashes and night sweats.
 Because of safety concerns, some experts recommend that physicians prescribe the lowest effective dose for the shortest period necessary.